 Are you looking for spots off the beaten path in Santorini?

-featured blog image | off the beaten path in santorini greecePin
+featured blog image with text | spots off the beaten path in santorini greecePin

 This post was originally written and posted in 2018.

-This post may contain affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
-Please read full disclosure for more information.
-We appreciate your support!
+Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
+Please refer to our full disclosure for details.

-Off the Beaten Path in Santorini, Greece
+A Few Spots Off the Beaten Path in Santorini

 White mountainside homes looking over the caldera of Santorini, GreecePin